Jsparrow/jsparrow.github.io/docs/eclipse/profiles.md

 4. Click "OK".
 A dialog shows the path to the generated file.

-The generated `yml` file contains the the list of the rules in the selected profile and the default configuration values for the rules that require an initial configuration.
+The generated `yml` file contains the list of the rules in the selected profile and the default configuration values for the rules that require an initial configuration.
 The exported profile can also be used by the [jSparrow Maven Plugin](/maven/getting-started.html#usage).

 ## Importing profiles